Samsung Galaxy A52 and A52s: Everything you need to know about Samsung’s latest mid-rangers

 Both the Samsung Galaxy A52 variants are identical in terms of design.
 They feature a large rectangular camera island in the top left corner of the back panel, an FHD+ display over on the front with a centered hole-punch cutout, and a USB Type-C port at the bottom sandwiched between a 3.5mm headphone jack and a speaker grille.
 The power button and volume rocker can be found on the right edge, while the left edge is left blank.

 As far as the construction is concerned, both phones are plastic for the most part.
 But that was to be expected since the vanilla Galaxy S21 also has a plastic back.
 Nevertheless, the phones should look and feel more premium than the Galaxy A51 as they feature a new matte haze finish and a soft edge around the camera island.
 The phones are also IP67 rated for water and dust resistance, so that’s a bonus.
+If you plan on buying the phone, you can take a look at all the colors the Galaxy A52 comes in.

 While the two variants look the same, there is one major difference between them — the display.
 Both phones pack the same 6.5-inch Infinity-O SuperAMOLED display with an FHD+ resolution, but they offer different peak refresh rates.